-The change announced by Citi is clearly an opening salvo across the bows of the Chase Sapphire Reserve® along with The Platinum Card® from American Express and The Business Platinum® Card from American Express.
-The new Prestige Card will out-earn the Sapphire Reserve on airfare while offering earning-parity with the Amex Platinum and the The Business Platinum® Card from American Express.
+The change announced by Citi is clearly an opening salvo across the bows of the Chase Sapphire Reserve® along with The Platinum Card® from American Express and The Business Platinum Card® from American Express.
+The new Prestige Card will out-earn the Sapphire Reserve on airfare (that isn't purchased through Chase) while offering earning-parity with the Amex Platinum and the The Business Platinum Card® from American Express.

 Regarding dining, it takes first place.
-While the reduction of the rate you can redeem your Citi ThankYou points at is disappointing, it is not so heavy to make the card unattractive — especially when you can transfer points to a Citi Premier℠ Card and get the same great redemption value as is currently available — plus, you have almost a year to plan for the change.
+While the reduction of the rate you can redeem your Citi ThankYou points at is disappointing, it is not so heavy to make the card unattractive.

 When the new card launches, choosing the right premium travel rewards credit card will get a little harder.
 Although hopefully with the new challenge from Citi, Amex and Chase will have to up the ante!